Running actions#

 Note

-Most of the commands executed via SAMSON.runCommand() are undoable via the internal use of SAMSON.beginHolding() and SAMSON.endHolding().
-But for some you might need wrap them into SAMSON.beginHolding() and SAMSON.endHolding().
-See the Making operations undoable section for more information.
+Most of the commands executed via SAMSON.runCommand() are undoable because they internally use SAMSON.beginHolding() and SAMSON.endHolding().
+For some actions, however, you may still want to wrap the call in SAMSON.holding.
+See Making operations undoable for more information.

 Selecting nodes using runCommand and NSL#